The Carl Nowell Leadership Award is presented each year to honor a person who embodies the following characteristics:

 After attending the course, a participant will be able to:

 As COVID-19 emerged, healthcare workers found themselves in unprecedented situations related to the increase in patients, acuity, risk to themselves, and changing safety requirements.
 This has been shown to have a large effect on the mental health and wellness of healthcare workers.
-This presentation examines what is mental health and wellness in TAM05: HIV/STIs: an Overview for the Substance Abuse/Mental Health Professional TAM06: Creative/Collaborative Strategies for Rural Alabama Communities to Address the Mental Health Crisis TAM07: Mental Health and Wellness in Nurses and Healthcare Workers healthcare workers today.
+This presentation examines what is mental health and wellness in TAM05: HIV/STIs: an Overview for the Substance Abuse/Mental Health Professional healthcare workers today.
 It looks at recent surveys, studies, or articles written by organizations including by Mental Health America about the increase in things such as stress, anxiety, feeling overwhelmed, loneliness and powerlessness in healthcare workers.
 It also discusses the increase in rates of Pandemic Fatigue, Burnout, Compassion Fatigue, Posttraumatic Stress Disorder, and Suicide Rates in healthcare workers.
 It has approximately 23 references and looks at multiple reports or articles form organizations or experts such as the American Psychological Association, Scientific America, Global Wellness Institute, and more.
 When doing this review, we learned important statistics, for example in one survey conducted from June-September 2020, 55.14% of the healthcare workers surveyed were questioning their career path and 52.19% reported having Compassion Fatigue.
 These same healthcare workers reported that only 27.7% felt hopeful and 19.66% felt pride.
 These are important statistics for regulatory agencies and healthcare associations to hear.
 Challenges faced included that this is an evolving situation and the studies looking at it are relatively new.
 Long term mental health effects on healthcare workers may not be completely realized yet.
 Many healthcare workers express a decline in their mental health and wellness since the pandemic started.
 These studies, though focused on healthcare in the United states, are issues that are being felt around the world.
 Healthcare workers are expressing similar effects of stress and concern globally.
 This can increase concerns for regulatory bodies, employers, and the healthcare workers themselves, related to increase in substance use or mental health concerns that would prevent the healthcare worker’s ability to provide safe care.
 It also can cause decrease in the number of healthcare workers in the field which can be concerning for the lack of enough workers to cover the number of patients who need care.
 These are important issues to be aware of and to find ways to assist our healthcare workers with their mental health and wellness.

 After attending the course, a participant will be able to: